Speaker presentations have been posted to a shared drive. Conference attendees may contact email@example.com for the link.

 Robert Sicora, President and CEO, Sicora Consulting, Inc.

 "The 8 Factors of Engagement"

 Building on his breakthrough research looking at personality style and trust, the speaker will lead an interactive session on how to create a purposeful culture of trust and continuous engagement.
-Dr. Sicora's 8 Factors of Engagement is the most scientifically balanced and actionable employee engagement survey.
+Dr. Sicora's 8 Factors of Engagement is the most scientifically balanced and actionable employee engagement model.
 The model ties to his extensive research on trust and personality styles and creates the ability to measure the organizational impact and return on investment of employee engagement initiatives.
 Participants will be able to take away practical applications of the models and the ability to apply concepts immediately.
 His session will work to integrate and involve concepts such as purpose & strategy, leadership, culture, team effectiveness, employee engagement, work process, customer & client engagement, and results & ROI.

 Networking Luncheon - Sponsored by Polaris

 To foster engaging discussions and networking during lunch, tables will be identified by HR functional areas and attendees will be able to choose what table to sit at based on their functional area of choice, including HR generalist, and HR specialists focusing on compensation, recruiting, benefits, training & development, employee relations, performance management & talent management, and incentives & rewards.